 - Essential pictograms.
 Usually a cart, an account, a wish list, a store locator, and the country of delivery.

 - A search bar.
 Again, its look and contents may differ based on your store size and type.

 - A benefit bar.
 A promo stripe with short information.

 - A link to the FAQ or help center.

 Note: the header takes an entirely different look on the checkout page.
 The logo is non-clickable, or the homepage opens in a new tab, and navigation elements disappear.
 It’s done to eliminate possible distractions and motivate a user to complete their order.
-In an upcoming guide we’ll cover the essential principles of organizing the checkout.
+In our guide, we cover the essential principles of organizing the checkout flow.